SCOTT PELLEY appeared to need a

 as apparently only eight finalists were ultimately

 selected.
-As photographs of the finalists began to run, and
+As photographs of the finalists began to

 no photograph had been requested of me, I realized I was not a finalist.